Course: Hazard Mitigation & Preparation

 Office Rinker School of Construction Management

-Bio for Reginald D. Freeman, MS, CFO, FIFireE
+Bio for Dr. Reginald D. Freeman, CFO, FIFireE

 Hello everyone.
-My name is Reginald Freeman and I am your professor for this class.
-I am the 37th Fire Chief/Emergency Management Director for the City of Hartford.
-Prior to the City of Hartford, I served as the international Fire Chief for Lockheed Martin as well as served as a civilian Fire Chief in Iraq for the U.S. Department of Defense from 2004-2008.
+My name is Dr. Reginald Freeman and I am your professor for this class.
+I am the 31st Fire Chief for the City of Oakland.
+Prior to the City of Oakland, I served as Fire Chief and Emergency Management Director for the City of Hartford.
+I also served as the international Fire Chief for Lockheed Martin as well as served as a civilian Fire Chief in Iraq for the U.S. Department of Defense from 2004-2008.
 I have had the honor and privilege to have worked in a number of fire service capacities in my career including Firefighter/Emergency Medical Technician (EMT), Fire Captain, Fire Service Instructor, Assistant Fire Chief, and Fire Chief.

-My educational accomplishments include a Bachelor of Arts in Leadership from Bellevue University in Bellevue, NE, a Master’s Degree in Executive Fire Service Leadership from Grand Canyon University in Phoenix, AZ and I am currently pursuing my Doctorates in Organizational Leadership with an emphasis in Organizational Development.
+My educational accomplishments include a Bachelor of Arts in Leadership from Bellevue University in Bellevue, NE, a Master’s Degree in Executive Fire Service Leadership from Grand Canyon University in Phoenix, AZ and PhD in Emergency & Protective Services.
 I am also a graduate and Fellow of Harvard University’s Senior Executives for State & Local Government program at the Kennedy School of Government.
 Furthermore, I have previously served as the Chair of the Industrial Fire & Life Safety Section for the International Association of Fire Chiefs (IAFC) and a previous Board member of the Executive Fire Officer Section of the IAFC and Technical Committee member of NFPA 1021 (Fire Officer Professional Qualifications), respectively.
-Additionally, I have served as a Commissioner (former Chairman) for the Commission on Professional Credentialing via the Center for Public Safety Excellence, Inc. and currently serve as the Director of Training for the Caribbean Association of Fire Chiefs.
-I am a credentialed Chief Fire Officer (CFO) through the Center for Public Safety Excellence, Inc. as well as a credentialed “Fellow” with the Institution of Fire Engineers, USA Branch.
+Additionally, I serve on of the Board of Directors for Center for Public Safety Excellence, Inc (CPSE) and formerly served as a Commissioner (former Chairman) for the Commission on Professional Credentialing via the CPSE.
+I currently serve as the Director of Training for the Caribbean Association of Fire Chiefs.
+I am a credentialed Chief Fire Officer (CFO) through CPSE as well as a credentialed “Fellow” with the Institution of Fire Engineers, USA Branch.
 Lastly, I’m humbled to serve on the Board of Directors for NFPA.
 I am looking forward to us having a great learning experience together through this next semester.

 **Course Website: http://lss.at.ufl.edu